Search API Connector Documentation

 - In the Create screen, enter the Request URL we just created

-- Leave the headers section blank as we don’t need any headers for this request.
-Leave the authentication section set to None.
+- Leave the OAuth section set to None.
+Leave the headers section blank too as we don’t need any headers for this request.

 - Name your request and click Run.
 A moment later you’ll see movies matching your search string populate your Google Sheet: